AirshipCMS/Airship-GGJ-PIXI-Starter-Kit/README.md

 ![](./compartments/assets/media/structure.png?raw=true)

-For your Phaser project, you will be using the `assets` and `layout` directories.
+For your Phaser project, you will be using the `assets` and `layouts` directories.

 ##### /assets